Troubleshooting

 Nothing Helps?

 1. Ask for launcher-log.txt and output_log.txt files.
-Check here and here where to find those.
+Check here for the Basic (Unity) launcher and here for the SDK launcher to find those.

-2. Contact PatchKit’s support by e-mail, providing all files mentioned above, along with your PatchKit account e-mail address and application name.
+2. Contact PatchKit’s support by e-mail, providing all files mentioned above, along with the user’s PatchKit account e-mail address and application name.

 Installation / Patching Issues